katlp/katpompermayer/index.md

 						<article id="about">
 							<h2 class="major">About</h2>
 							<span class="image left"><img src="images/kat.jpg" width="50%" height="50%" /></span>
-							<p>I am a senior at Barnard College originally from Seattle, Washington.
+							<p>I am a current senior studying computer science and music at Barnard College.
+I am originally from Seattle, Washington.
 I'm an aspiring product manager.

 								I am a jazz pianist and I enjoy performing with other musicians of all skill levels.
 I am dually enrolled at the Manhattan School of Music in the jazz program.</p>
 						</article>